Return to Koh Chang Beaches

 Looking back from the southern end

-Finally, Chang Cliff Resort, with its ingenious walkway built into the cliffs, is the last resort on the sea side, though Lucky Home and Giant Bungalows do have cheap acommodation here too.
 Various other long stay options are opposite as well as a couple of smaller bungalows operations at Para Resort and Baan Aunrak.
-A few cheap restaurants and beer bars and a fishing shop complete the picture but look out too for the newly opened (2023) specialist wine merchants, Wine Fans.
+A few cheap restaurants and beer bars and a fishing shop complete the picture.
+Look out too for the specialist wine merchants, Wine Fans, which also has an in-house restaurant.

 Ciao Italian, one of Koh Chang’s longest running Italian restaurants, is also found at this end, with Anna’s, the cash and carry store stocking many European foods, located at the top of the hill.
+Never Give Up Gym is next door.

 beach sunset kid playing in shallows